 Use technology to notify you when it’s time for maintenance

 Another good idea is to let technology help you with all that.
 Find a solution to keep track of your maintenance.
-Veturilo is a fleet management, not a maintenance management service; not yet, at least.
+Veturilo is a vehicle management, not a maintenance management service; not yet, at least.
 But, it can still give you some basic information about your vehicle’s status.

 Veturilo connects with your vehicle using an ODB II device.
 The device reads the logs on the ECU, translates it in a language you can understand and gives you valuable information regarding your vehicle’s mechanical status.
 That is, along with other diagnostic data, as well as fuel, battery and engine temperature levels.
 You may also use Veturilo to track your mileage, so you know exactly when it’s time for your routine car maintenance.